Percolation is Odd: Matching Lattices

 For example, by taking $H$ to be the square lattice and $U=\emptyset$, we see that if $G$ is the simple square lattice then its matching graph $\hat{G}$ is the square lattice with nearest and next-nearest neighbors (the Moore neighborhood).
 Similarly, the triangular lattice is self-matching: we can take $G$, $\hat{G}$, and $H$ all to be the triangular lattice, since its faces are already cliques.

-The crucial property of a matching pair of lattices is that a configuration with $k$ occupied sites in an $n \times m$ lattice $G$ spans the $m$-direction if and only if the complementary configuration consisting of the $nm-k$ empty sites does not span the $n$-direction in the matching lattice $\hat{G}$.
-This allows us to write
+The crucial property of a matching pair of lattices is that a configuration with $k$ occupied sites in an $n \times m$ lattice $G$ spans the $m$-direction if and only if the complementary configuration consisting of the $nm-k$ empty sites does not span the $n$-direction in the matching lattice $\hat{G}$ \cite{mertens:ziff:16}.
+In other words, in each configuration, either the $k$ occupied sites span in the $m$ direction of $G$, or the $nm-k$ empty sites span the $n$ direction on $\hat{G}$: